Scotty Bowers: In popular culture

 A character based on Bowers during the heyday of his gas station operation is portrayed by Dylan McDermott in the 2020 Ryan Murphy Netflix miniseries Hollywood.

-A documentary about Bowers, titled Scotty and the Secret History of Hollywood, was released in 2017, directed by Matt Tyrnauer.
-In The Hollywood Reporter, its reviewer commented: "At a certain point, anyone who reads Bowers’ book or sees this film has to decide whether to believe him or not.
+The documentary Scotty and the Secret History of Hollywood was released in 2017, directed by Matt Tyrnauer.
+In The Hollywood Reporter, a reviewer commented: "At a certain point, anyone who reads Bowers’s book or sees this film has to decide whether to believe him or not.
 At this stage, there is no reason not to; Scotty does not seem remotely like a braggart or someone desperate for a sliver of late-in-life fame...
 When Scotty says he likes to make people happy, he clearly includes himself, and that he seems to have done in spades."

-In July 2020, it was announced Searchlight Pictures had acquired the rights to the documentary and was developing a feature film based on Bowers' life.
+Searchlight Pictures announced acquiring the rights to the documentary in July 2020, developing a feature film based on Bowers' life.
 Luca Guadagnino was hired to direct, with Seth Rogen and Evan Goldberg writing the script.